Dry dead leaves – How Aboriginal people fall before their time

 It is important to note that English uses joining words, prefixes and suffixes, plus word order in the sentence to create the grammar syntax structure.
 Yolŋu Matha language grammatically is a lot more complex, using suffixes with no joining words plus a loose word order to create the grammar syntax context.

-In much of the video conversation few joining words are used even when English is spoken.
-This is because Phyllis and her Yolŋu colleagues are having to learn English without a structured English learning program (see full article for details).
-When no structured learning program exists in a new language then the grammar structure of your first language takes over the grammar structure of the new strange language you are learning.
+In much of the video conversation, few joining words are used, even when English is spoken.
+This is because Phyllis and her Yolŋu colleagues are having to learn English without a structured English learning program (see the full article for details).
+When no structured learning program exists in a new language, then the grammar structure of your first language takes over the grammar structure of the new strange language you are learning.

 This is why Aboriginal English and Creole languages now exist all over Australia.
 Without well-constructed English learning language programs, communication between First Nation People and the dominant Australian culture will always be crippled, leaving the people in a communication deficit condition.

-The conversation in this video is a little difficult for many English first language people to follow.
-But it is a good example of the cross-cultural cross-language communication problems that occur in many Yolŋu communities across north-east Arnhem Land and beyond.
+The conversation in this video is a little difficult for many English first-language people to follow.
+But it is a good example of the cross-cultural, cross-language communication problems that occur in many Yolŋu communities across north-east Arnhem Land and beyond.

 About Richard Trudgen